 Generally, engine pumps are used for dewatering.
 Dewatering pumps are gas-powered and are used to remove water from one place and move it to another.
 Commonly used to empty hot tubs, drain ponds, even help put out fires, and other clean water applications, engine pumps are known for the ability to move a large amount of water in a small amount of time.
 Check our our wide selection of industry pumps.

-Pump Solutions distributes multi-stage centrifugal pumps from a number of manufacturers, including AMT, DP, Calpeda, and Garbarino.
+Pump Solutions distributes multi-stage centrifugal pumps from a number of manufacturers, including AMT and Calpeda.
 If you have questions or would like to order a multi-stage centrifugal pump, contact our pump providers in Wisconsin today.

 For applications that require a high output or just high pressure in general, a multi-stage centrifugal pump might be the right pump for your needs.